Gkuran/Gkuran/README.md

 <details>
   <summary>👨‍💻 More about me!</summary>

-  - 💬 I'm 27 years old and currently living in Brasil.
+  - 💬 I'm 28 years old and currently living in Brasil.
 I speak english and I'm also learning russian.
-I'm currently working as a front-end developer since 2023 using JS, pure HTML/CSS, react and other web stuffs and now I'm trying to master React Native and the mobile development.
+I'm currently working as a front-end developer since 2023 using TS, pure HTML/CSS, react and other web stuffs and now I'm trying to master React Native and the mobile development.
 I also have experience, from college years, with MySQL, PostgreSQL, Python, Data Analysis, Data visualization.

   - ⚡ In my free time I like to play video games, watch series/movies and read books.
-I also love to hangout with my friends, from parties to practice some sport.
+I also love to run and climb.
 </details>

 ###